XCATsus/Yappanese/README.md

 - Yappanese is based on other languages than Esperanto.

 ## How to commit?
-Add issue with suggestion, english translation and definition or dm me on discord if you can find me.
+Add issue with suggestion, english translation and definition or dm me on discord (xcawg).